 Our body is designed for physical activity and the impulse to exercise is a natural human tendency.
 The concept of exercise is right from the time when the baby is in the mother’s womb.
 The baby’s movement in mother’s womb gives joy to both the mother and the baby.
 This joy of using the body to its full activity throughout the life leads to perfect health.
 Food is the fuel that we consume everyday and exercise creates the energy, which uses this fuel.
-There has to be proper balance between the exercise and direct consumption.
-Lack of exercise or sedentary lifestyle leads to disability and disease.
+There has to be a proper balance between exercise and direct food consumption.
+Lack of exercise or sedentary lifestyle might lead to a disability or a disease.

 ---Dr. H K Chopra, Consultant, Medicine and Cardiology, Moolchand Medcity, New Delhi.